AzureCloudWorkshops/ACW-InfrastructureAsCode/Part1-IntroductionToIaC_terraform.md

 So far, we have been working completely out of our main module.
 In application deployments like the one you will do in part 2, you will want to be able to have your resources distributed in modules.

-IN this task, you'll learn about modules using a similar deployment to the current deployment.
+In this task, you'll learn about modules using a similar deployment to the current deployment.

 ### Step 1 - Create a resource group